- How Does An Irrevocable Life Insurance Trust Work?

 An irrevocable life insurance trust is when the trust is the owner of the insurance policy which keeps the proceeds of the life insurance out of the taxable estate.
 Also, gifts can be made to fund the premiums, which will ultimately reduce the taxable estate.
 After your death, the trust’s assets – also known as the insurance proceeds – are available to your beneficiaries income-tax-free.

 So, how does an irrevocable life insurance trust work?

 Firstly, you are the considered the grantor who makes a gift to the irrevocable trust in the amount sufficient to pay the premiums on a life insurance policy.

-Annually, the trustee of the trust makes the gifts available to the trust beneficiaries for a limited number of days, in accordance to the Crummey withdrawal provisions.
-This qualifies the gift for the gift tax annual-exclusion treatment.
+Annually, the trustee of the trust makes the gifts available to the trust beneficiaries for a limited number of days, in accordance with the Crummey withdrawal provisions.
+This qualifies the gift for the gift tax annual exclusion treatment.

 The Crummey provision is a letter sent out by the trustee that outlines the limited withdrawal period, which is typically 30 days.

 If the trust beneficiaries fail to exercise the withdrawal rights for the cash gift, the trustee may use the gifts to pay premiums for the life insurance policy.
 The trustee is the owner and beneficiary of the policy.